Meaning of ‘Let Bygones Be Bygones’

 Similar Examples:

-- Last night, we both said things out of anger, so how about we forgive and forget the whole thing and move on?
+• We both said things out of anger last night, so how about we forgive and forget and move on?